fishjam-dev/react-native-client-sdk/CONTRIBUTING.md

 ### Publishing to npm

 We use [release-it](https://github.com/release-it/release-it) to make it easier to publish new versions.
-It handles common tasks like bumping version based on server, creating tags and releases etc.
+It handles common tasks like bumping version based on semver, creating tags and releases etc.

 To publish new versions, run the following:

 ```sh
 yarn release
 ```

-### Scripts

-The `package.json` file contains various scripts for common tasks:

-- `yarn bootstrap`: setup project by installing all dependencies and pods.
-- `yarn typecheck`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
-- `yarn test`: run unit tests with Jest.
-- `yarn example start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
-- `yarn example ios`: run the example app on iOS.

 ### Sending a pull request